Gimbini/UoA-Works/Youth Risk Behaviour Survey - XGBoost Analysis/README.md

-Using XGBoost model to classify the genders of the students.
-Is it effective?
-Are there any technical or ethical drawbacks?
+Using XGBoost model to classify the races of the students.

+### Some questions of interst:
+* Is it effective?
+* Which questions separate the races the best?
+* Are there any technical or ethical drawbacks?